What Makes Starz

 At Starz Unlimited we know time is precious and every minute counts.
 Families who may need to wait on children or siblings can use classrooms for studying, our small dining area for a quick meal and our playroom to entertain young children.

 We believe that young children need to be children and should dance for the enjoyment of expressing themselves, and improving their skills, fitness and confidence.
 All of our classes perform each year in December and at the year end recital.
 Older and more experienced classes may also perform at other selected events.
-We wait until dancers are at least 8 years of age before placing them on competitive clogging teams.
+We wait until dancers are 6 years of age before placing them on competitive clogging teams.
 Other advanced classes may on occasion choose to participate in a competition, but performing, rather than competing, is the focus of our classes.